 Winning Score: Geoff Ogilvy +5 (285)

 10. Oakmont CC (2007)

 Angel Cabrera won his first major championship, one stroke ahead of runners-up Jim Furyk and Tiger Woods, who were unable to birdie the 72nd hole to force a Monday playoff.
 Cabrera’s victory marked the first U.S. Open won by an Argentine or a South American.
 It was the first of his two major titles – he won the Masters in a playoff in 2009.

 The field broke par for only eight rounds during the tournament, just two players per day on the difficult Oakmont layout, and Cabrera was the only player to break par twice.

 Winning Score: Angel Cabrera +5 (285)

 This story originally appeared in 2016.
-The first sentence was updated to relate to current U.S. Open.
+The lead-in was updated to relate to the current U.S. Open edition.